Industry News

 Large Synchronous Motors

-Three phase asynchronous motor
+Three-phase asynchronous motor

 High efficiency permanent magnet motor